-11.2.18 Except where deemed not practicable, a planting strip, measuring at least five feet in width, shall be installed between the sidewalk/pedestrian path and any paved area.
+- 11.2.18 Except where deemed not practicable, a planting strip, measuring at least five feet in width, shall be installed between the sidewalk/pedestrian path and any paved area.

+- 11.2.19When there is an existing or proposed sidewalk located in the public right of way,

+applicants are encouraged to widen the sidewalk onto the adjacent private lot when

+the public right of way may not be wide enough to accommodate the expect volume of

+pedestrians passing through.
+When a significant amount of pedestrian traffic is

+generated by the subject property, the Planning Board may require that the sidewalk

+be expanded onto the subject property.

-11.2.19 Construction Standards for sidewalks.
+- 11.2.20 Construction Standards for sidewalks.

 - (a) Sidewalks shall be constructed of either concrete or asphalt and have the following cross sections.
 These standards are established for public sidewalks and thus the Planning Board may adjust these specifications, as appropriate, for sidewalks situated in private developments, including those for which permeable pavement is proposed.
 These standards do not apply to pedestrian paths, such as those made of stone dust, gravel, or compacted dirt, that might be constructed outside of the primary development area.
 (See Parking and On-Site Circulation Section about standards for curbing.)

 - (b) Concrete Sidewalks

 - 4 inches of concrete

 - #8 x #8, 6 inch x 6 inch mesh

 - 2 inches of crushed gravel

 - 4 inches of bank run gravel

 - (c) Concrete Sidewalks crossing travel ways

 - 6 inches of concrete

 - #8 x #8, 6 inch x 6 inch mesh

 - 4 inches of crushed gravel

 - 8 inches of bank run gravel

-- (d) Asphalt Sidewalks
+(d) Asphalt Sidewalks

 - 1 inch finish

 - 1.5 inch binder

 - 3 inches of crushed gravel

 - 6 inches of bank run gravel

 - (e) Asphalt Sidewalks crossing travel ways

 - 1 inch finish

 - 2 inch binder

 - 4 inches of crushed gravel

 - 12 inches of bank run gravel